mettamatt/code-reasoning/README.md

 # Start Claude Desktop and enjoy enhanced sequential thinking!
 ```

+For detailed usage examples, see [EXAMPLES.md](./EXAMPLES.md).

+For comprehensive configuration options, see [CONFIGURATION.md](./CONFIGURATION.md).

 ## Why This Fork?

 This fork was created to enhance the original Sequential Thinking server with several key improvements: